Naomi Seibt

 Naomi Seibt (born 18 August 2000) is a German political activist aligned with the far right.
-She is best known as a climate change denier and for her opposition to climate activist Greta Thunberg.

-Until April 2020, she was employed by the Heartland Institute, an American public policy and climate change denial think tank aligned with the far-right which marketed her as the "anti-Greta".
+From late 2019 to April 2020, she was employed by the Heartland Institute, an American right-wing and climate change denial think tank that marketed her as a polar opposite to climate activist Greta Thunberg; she was nicknamed the "anti-Greta" in the media.
 She has spoken at multiple events organized by conservative think tanks and has self-identified as a libertarian and an anarcho-capitalist.

 Early life

 Seibt was born on 18 August 2000 in Münster, North Rhine-Westphalia.
 In a 19 February 2020 interview with Die Weltwoche, she stated that she became interested in politics when she started to attend political events with her mother in 2015.
 At the time, she was critical of the Christian Democratic Union (CDU) party.
 Seibt lives in Münster with her sister and their mother, a lawyer who has represented politicians associated with the far right Alternative für Deutschland (AfD).
 In September 2017, Seibt graduated from Bischöfliches Gymnasium St. Mauritz, Münster, a Catholic high school.
 She achieved a first place in physics in local regional competition of the Jugend forscht junior division, called "Students Experiment", and second place in mathematics.